Basically, these are the top five hundred words in several languages, except there is no such thing;)

 There is no definitive top 500 most common word list.
 There are only approximations.
-See below for the reasons.
+See below if you are interesed in the reasons.

 There is no definitive top five hundred word list for any language.
 The composition of a list of words depends on whether the source of the list is spoken or written.
 Analysis of speech and text will produce different results, and so at the very least a list should specify its source.